 The Board reviews its leadership structure periodically as part of its annual self-assessment process.
 In addition, the Board continues to monitor developments in corporate governance as well as the approaches our peers undertake.
 Our Board of Directors is currently chaired by Mr. Huennekens.
 As a general policy, our Board of Directors believes that separation of the positions of Chair of our Board of Directors and Chief Executive Officer reinforces the independence of our Board of Directors from management, creates an environment that encourages objective oversight of management's performance and enhances the effectiveness of our Board of Directors as a whole.
-As such, Mr. Burgess serves as our President and Chief Executive Officer while Mr. Huennekens serves as the Executive Chair of our Board of Directors but is not an officer.
+As such, Mr. Burgess serves as our President and Chief Executive Officer while Mr. Huennekens serves as the Chair of our Board of Directors but is not an officer.
 We currently expect and intend the positions of Chair of our Board of Directors and President and Chief Executive Officer to continue to be held by two individuals in the future.
-Additionally, Mr. Hinrichs is our lead independent director.
-Our Corporate Governance Guidelines note that all directors are elected by the stockholders and all have an equal voice.
-The Chair and the Chief Executive Officer are free, as is the Board as a whole, to call upon any one or more directors to provide leadership in a given situation should a special need arise.